electroglyph/dataset_build/README.md

   -l, --list            List available languages and exit.
 If model is specified, count the tokens for each language as well.
   -m, --model MODEL     Path or name of HF model to use to check for unknown tokens.
   -c, --chat            Apply chat template to dataset, disabled by default.
 Requires model argument.
   -a, --autosplit       Output json file of array of strings, disabled by default.
 Each array will be less than or equal to maximum model sequence length.
 Requires model argument.
   -t, --tokenize        Output token ids instead of text, disabled by default.
 Requires model argument.
+  --trust               Set trust_remote_code=True on tokenizer and config.
+Requires model argument.
 ```

 Unless you use --autosplit or --tokenize (or --list) a file called output.txt will be generated which is all the included languages stuffed into one text file.